guoqi123/oncodriveCLUST/README.rst

 OncodriveCLUSTL
 ================

+OncodriveCLUSTL is a sequence-based clustering method to identify significant clustering signals in nucleotide sequence.

 One of the main goals of cancer research is the identification of the genomic elements that drive tumorigenesis.
 OncodriveCLUSTL is a new nucleotide sequence-based clustering algorithm to detect significant clustering signals across genomic regions.
 OncodriveCLUSTL is based on a local background model derived from the nucleotide context mutational probabilities of the cohort under study.
 Our method is able to identify well-known cancer drivers in coding regions and it can be applied to non-coding regions and non-human data.

 .. _readme license: